sudoLuko/CS320-APP/DOCS.md

-this file will contain doc info
+this file will contain documentation of KanFlow as discussed at the team meeting.